August 2026 Snapshot

 Key Insights

 Advisory Cybersecurity Board Members score highest on Stakeholder (4.7/5) and Narrative (4.2/5).
-Over the past six months, the most notable change is a decrease in Narrative orientation.
 Their leading priority is establishing governance and 'rules of the road' for offensive/defensive cyber operations, while their most pressing challenge is lack of standards for securing the software factory.
-They measure success through accessibility - everyone equal, no tiered ticketing or exclusive rooms and make decisions using threat-response pairing - match philanthropic investment to specific, identified threat vectors (journalists → harassment funding).
-Language that resonates includes "important", "influence", and "resilient".
+They measure success through mttr (mean time to remediation) before and after aspm deployment and make decisions using quick fix first assessment: if it's a quick fix, fix it regardless of risk level.
+Language that resonates includes "influence", "important", and "evangelist".
 5 distinct behavioral archetypes emerge, with 55% clustering around archetype a approaches.

 How Advisory Cybersecurity Board Members Score on Stakeholder and Other Key Factors